HL7/fhir-exchange-routing-ig/input/pages/index.md

 The guide is organized into the following sections:

-- [Background and Use Cases](use-cases.html) gives an overview of the guide's goals and participants.
+- [Use Cases and Roles](use-cases.html) gives an overview of the guide's goals and participants.
 - [Specification](specification.html) describes the solution in detail.
 - ...